wezzygraphix/weatherio-starter-master/README.md

-# Project Title
+# Weather App

-A brief description of what this project does and who it's for
+This is a site that checks weather in the current city and displays it's information.

 ## Tech Stack